-- (A) A County department that obtained approval for the use of surveillance technology or the information it provides under Section -2(A)(3) or (A)(4) or under Section -5 of this Division must submit an Annual Surveillance Report within twelve (12) months of Board approval, and annually thereafter on or before November 1. - (B) Based upon information provided in the Annual Surveillance Report, the Board shall determine whether the benefits to the impacted County department(s) and the community of the surveillance technology outweigh the costs and whether reasonable safeguards exist to address reasonable concerns regarding privacy, civil liberties, and civil rights impacted by deployment of the surveillance technology.
-If the benefits or reasonably anticipated benefits do not outweigh the costs or civil liberties or civil rights are not reasonably safeguarded, the Board shall consider (1) directing that the use of the surveillance technology cease; (2) requiring modifications to the Surveillance Use Policy that are designed to address the Board's concerns; and/or (3) directing a report-back from the department regarding steps taken to address the Board's concerns. - (C) No later than January 15 of each fiscal year, the Board shall hold a public meeting, with Annual Surveillance Reports agendized on the regular (non-consent) calendar, and publicly release a report that includes the following information for the prior year: - (1) A summary of all requests for Board approval pursuant to Section -2 or Section -5 of this Division, including whether the Board approved or rejected the proposal, and/or required changes to a proposed Surveillance Use Policy before approval; and, - (2) All Annual Surveillance Reports submitted.
+- (B) Based upon information provided in the Annual Surveillance Report, the Board shall determine whether the benefits to the impacted County department(s) and the community of the surveillance technology outweigh the costs and whether reasonable safeguards exist to address reasonable concerns regarding privacy, civil liberties, and civil rights impacted by deployment of the surveillance technology.
+If the benefits or reasonably anticipated benefits do not outweigh the costs or civil liberties or civil rights are not reasonably safeguarded, the Board shall consider (1) directing that the use of the surveillance technology cease; (2) requiring modifications to the Surveillance Use Policy that are designed to address the Board's concerns; and/or (3) directing a report-back from the department regarding steps taken to address the Board's concerns. - (C) No later than January 15 of each fiscal year, the Board shall hold a public meeting, with Annual Surveillance Reports agendized on the regular (non-consent) calendar, and publicly release a report that includes the following information for the prior year: - (1) A summary of all requests for Board approval and all notifications and Surveillance Use Policies received by the Board pursuant to Section A40-2 or Section A40-5 of this Division, including whether the Board approved, rejected, or received the proposal or notification, and/or required changes to a proposed Surveillance Use Policy before approval; and, - (2) All Annual Surveillance Reports submitted.

-Sec. -7.
+Sec.
+A40-7.
 Definitions